23rd July 2024

 The Importance of Dental Implants

 As the experienced team at Crescent Lodge Dental Practice in Clapham, London, we understand the transformative power of dental implants.
 Dental implants have become the gold standard in modern dentistry, offering a durable and long-lasting solution for missing teeth.
 They provide unparalleled stability, allowing you to enjoy all your favourite foods with confidence.
 Additionally, they help preserve the integrity of your jawbone, preventing the bone loss that often occurs when teeth are missing.
-However, as with any medical procedure, there may be situations where dental implants need to be removed.
+However, as with any medical procedure, there may be situations where you need to remove dental implants.

 Can Dental Implants Be Removed?